MetOffice/lfric_core/documentation/source/how_to_contribute/coding_standards/fortran_coding_standards.rst

 * Logic should be avoided where possible in kernels.

-* Kernels should be simple and focused on performing a single operation.
-If logic is needed, it should be implemented in the algorithm layer and appropriate arguments passed to the kernel via the interface.
-Kernels should not contain complex logic or control flow statements such as``if``, ``select case``, or ``do while`` loops.
+Kernels should be simple and focused on performing a single operation.
+Kernels should not contain complex logic or control flow statements such as ``if``, ``select case``, or ``do while`` loops.
+If logic is needed, it should be implemented in the algorithm layer, potentially with separate kernels to handle different branches in the code.
-  Instead, use the algorithm layer to handle such logic and pass the necessary parameters to the kernel.

 * Kernels must not use the ``use`` statement to access variables from other modules.
 Instead, the kernel must declare all variables it needs to access in